ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: Abstract

 \section{Abstract}

-We introduce \textbf{ArrowFlow}, a machine learning architecture that operates entirely in the space of permutations.
+We introduce \textbf{ArrowFlow}, a machine learning architecture whose core layers operate entirely in the space of permutations (real-valued inputs are first encoded into permutations by a preprocessing pipeline).
 Its computational units are \emph{ranking filters}---learned orderings that compare inputs via Spearman's footrule distance and update through permutation-matrix accumulation, a non-gradient rule rooted in displacement evidence.
 Layers compose hierarchically: each layer's output ranking becomes the next layer's input, enabling deep ordinal representation learning without any floating-point parameters in the core computation.

 An encoding pipeline (polynomial expansion, random projection, argsort) bridges real-valued data and the permutation world, while a multi-view ensemble---independent networks trained on diverse projections, combined by majority vote---compensates for information lost in the ordinal encoding.
-We connect the architecture to Arrow's impossibility theorem, showing that violations of social-choice fairness axioms (context dependence, specialization, symmetry breaking) serve as inductive biases for nonlinearity, sparsity, and stability.
+We connect the architecture to Arrow's impossibility theorem: the rank aggregation performed by its learning rule provably violates the independence-of-irrelevant-alternatives axiom, and we argue that such social-choice non-neutrality (context dependence, specialization, symmetry breaking) acts as an inductive bias for nonlinearity, sparsity, and stability.

 Experiments span UCI tabular benchmarks, MNIST, gene expression cancer classification (TCGA), and preference data, all against GridSearchCV-tuned baselines.
-ArrowFlow beats all baselines on Iris (2.7\% vs.\ 3.3\%) and is competitive on most UCI datasets.
-On gene expression data, rank-based methods achieve \emph{perfect invariance} to monotone batch effects (stable at 2.5\% where SVM on raw values collapses to 82.6\%).
+ArrowFlow matches the best tuned baselines on Iris (2.7\% vs.\ 3.3\%; a sub-sample margin, and its configuration was selected on the test split---a proof-of-concept rather than a fair head-to-head, see protocol) and is competitive on most UCI datasets.
+Against a nearest-neighbor classifier on the \emph{same} encoded permutations, the learned filters cut error by 2.5--12.5$\times$, evidence that the learning rule contributes beyond the encoding.
+On gene expression data, rank-based methods are \emph{exactly invariant} to strictly monotone within-sample transformations (stable at 2.5\% where SVM on raw values collapses to 82.6\%)---a property of the ordinal representation that ArrowFlow embodies architecturally rather than a unique advantage of the method.
 On MNIST via PCA, ArrowFlow reaches 9.1\% error using only ordinal comparisons, with strong scaling as network width and depth increase.
-A single parameter---polynomial degree---acts as a master switch: degree 1 yields noise robustness (8--28\% less degradation), privacy preservation (+0.5pp cost), and missing-feature resilience; higher degrees trade these for improved clean accuracy.
+A single parameter---polynomial degree---acts as a master switch: degree 1 yields noise robustness (8--28\% less degradation), rank-only (magnitude-hiding) robustness (+0.5pp cost), and missing-feature resilience; higher degrees trade these for improved clean accuracy.

 ArrowFlow is not designed to surpass gradient-based methods.
 It is an existence proof that competitive classification is possible in a fundamentally different computational paradigm---one that elevates ordinal structure to a first-class citizen, with natural alignment to integer-only and neuromorphic hardware.